abdulsamadayoade/Uplant/README.md

-U-Plant Landing Page
+#U-Plant Landing Page

-This is a landing page project made for a fiction ecommerce store, U-plant which sell plants.
+This is a landing page made for a fictional ecommerce store, U-plant which sell plants.

-The design was made by Fele Omolola while code it up (frontend) with HTML, CSS & Javascript.
+The design was made by Fele Omolola while I code it up (frontend) with HTML, CSS & Javascript.

-The desktop version is ready but am still working on the mobile version.
+##Shots

-This page will be updated once the project is completed.
+Live URL =